 Students continue to work on speaking and understanding the language using basic vocabulary within the context of everyday situations, using grammatical structures within the context of the topics, and working with vocabulary lists, original dialogues, notes and letters related to the topics.
-Language instruction will also be integrated with the Common Core Learning Standards for technical subjects.

 - Physical environment

 - Travel

-- · Health and welfare
+- Health and welfare

-- · Earning a living/Public and private services
+- Earning a living/Public and private services

 - Services

 - Current events

-- · Shopping/clothing
+- Shopping/clothing

-- · Leisure/Movies and TV
+- Leisure/Movies and TV

 - Socializing

-- · Providing and obtaining information
+- Providing and obtaining information

 - Expressing personal feelings

 - Persuasion

 Assessment: Students in grade 8 foreign language take a District Second Language Proficiency Exam in June.
-The Proficiency Exam is also the final exam for the course, which counts as 20% of the final course average.
-Students must pass the Proficiency Exam in order to earn one high school credit in foreign language, which is the minimum requirement for graduation.
+The Proficiency Exam is also the final exam for the course, which counts as 20% of the final course average. \Students must pass the Proficiency Exam in order to earn one high school credit in foreign language, which is the minimum requirement for graduation.
 Passing the course alone does not earn the credit.
 Students who pass the Proficiency Exam can continue on to level 2 language in high school.
 Note: This course does not qualify for NCAA credit.